Skywola/anim/README.md

 Public License for more details.
 For a copy of the GNU General Public License, see http://www.gnu.org/licenses

-This program will allow you (when it is completed) to animate a biped, bird, quadruped, centaur, or a spider very rapidly in Blender.
-(See www.blender.org) You just click the button to add the bones, parent the character mesh to the bones, hit the play button, set the speed, and off it goes.
-You will need to download the Blender file from this site, this is not yet a plugin, I want it to be out for a while before I add it as a plugin.
+When this program is completed, it will allow you to animate a biped, bird, quadruped, centaur, or a spider very rapidly in Blender.
+(See www.blender.org) On completeion of this project, you will be able to click a button to add the bones, parent the character mesh to the bones, hit the play button, set the speed, and off it will go.

-INSTRUCTIONS FOR BLENDER 2.79 VERSION OF THIS PLUGIN:
+INSTRUCTIONS FOR BLENDER 2.79:
 Run in the console the animator00.py file, then run the build00.py file in the console.
 Press the play button, and it will start walking.
-Note that this is very early prototype code, so using it for an actual animation at this point is probably possible, but not as good as it will be once the project is finished, there is still a long way to go, still need to add shoulder sway, hip sway, etc. and to put up the user interface.
+Note that this is VERY early prototype code, so using it for an actual animation at this point is probably possible, but not as good as it will be once the project is finished, there is still a long way to go, still need to add shoulder sway, hip sway, etc. and to put up the user interface.